EXPLAINER

 What Are Kubernetes?

-FARPOINT HIGH POLARIS RESEARCH STATION
+FARPOINT RESEARCH

 In the dynamic realm of modern software development, where applications are a composition of numerous microservices sprawled across server clusters and containers, orchestrating these components efficiently is a Herculean task.
 Enter Kubernetes, the open-source champion of container orchestration.
 This two-part series from Farpoint is your gateway to understanding Kubernetes, from its foundational concepts to its practical applications in your tech ecosystem.